 Japan Rail Passes (JR-Passes)

-JR-Passes come in two forms: The main JR-Pass, that is country-wide and MUST be purchased from outside Japan (you buy a exchange order), and only once in the country you get the real pass from the exchange order.
+JR-Passes come in two forms: The main JR-Pass, that is country-wide and should be purchased from outside Japan (you buy a exchange order - as of 2017 you can buy in Japan but it will cost you 10% more), and only once in the country you get the real pass from the exchange order.

 The regional JR-Passes work on small regions that are often very touristy on itself: The JR-Kyushu offer passes for Kyushu, The JR-West offer passes to Chugoku and Kanto region, and the JR-East covers most of Kanto and Tohoku, with some passes going as far as Hokaido.
 Take a look at the map bellow for the coverage areas: